top of page

 Search

-After I gave birth to my second child I did the 40 day Ayurvedic practice of mother warming (staying warm and eating and drinking only warm and nourishing food and teas), resting, not leaving the house at all, having only nourishing visitors in my space, having traditional belly massage and belly binding (wrapping my belly in tight material while I moved around and slept).
+After I gave birth to my second child, I followed the 40-day Ayurvedic practice of mother warming.
+This involved staying warm, eating and drinking only warm and nourishing foods and teas, resting, not leaving the house, welcoming only supportive visitors, and receiving traditional belly massage and belly binding.
+Belly binding involves wrapping the belly in tight material to support healing while moving and sleeping.

-It was so healing and such a beautiful experience for myself and my baby.
-I feel so lucky to have known about this custom in time to practice it during my 40 day "magic window".
+It was such a healing and beautiful experience for both myself and my baby.
+I feel so lucky to have learned about this custom in time to practice it during my 40-day "magic window."

-This information is not widely taught throughout our western society.
-Everyone knows a woman who has given birth, or is one or will be one.
-Which is why knowledge about the best healing practices for a postpartum woman is relevant to everyone.
+This kind of information is not widely taught in Western society.
+Everyone knows a woman who has given birth, is one, or will be one.
+This makes knowledge about the best healing practices for postpartum women relevant to everyone.

-We as a society tend to focus mostly on pregnancy, birth and care for the baby.
-These are very important but postpartum nourishment for a woman is just as important and needs more attention.
-If we as a community knew how to better care for a postpartum woman we would see less post natal depression and depletion and would benefit as a society at large.
+As a society, we tend to focus mostly on pregnancy, birth, and baby care.
+These are undoubtedly important, but postpartum nourishment for women is just as vital and deserves more attention.
+If communities knew how to better care for postpartum women, we could reduce rates of postnatal depression and depletion.
+This would create benefits for families and society as a whole.

-Do yourself and everyone you know a favour and learn about postpartum healing and nourishment.
-There are many beautiful books, podcasts, articles you can read to inform yourself about the best traditional postpartum nourishment practices.
+Do yourself and everyone you know a favor and learn about postpartum healing and nourishment.
+There are many wonderful books, podcasts, and articles available to help you understand traditional postpartum practices.
 They are so important.

 Recent Posts